-Real estate professionals looking for the utmost quality drone for outdoor footage.
+Real estate professionals looking for the best drone for real estate in terms of outdoor footage.
 If one doesn’t have anxiety about crashing a drone or is experienced, one can step down to the DJI Phantom 4 Pro ($1391, inferior radio, no collision detection) or DJI Phantom 4 ($833, inferior radio, no collision detection, and no device display).
 That said, if one doesn’t need the Pro+, I’d go with the Mavic.

 The Phantom 4 Pro offers prosumer drone users the top of the line experience.
 It shoots stunning 4k at 60 fps and boasts a hodgepodge of features that make using the Phantom series easier than ever before.
 The footage looks great and capturing it is easier than ever with features like auto-tracking, obstacle sensing (meaning one can’t crash), and a robust app that lets one do things like set waypoints and follow people.
 This is as good as it gets for under $2,000– Users love everything about it.
 Some downsides include a large size compared to the Mavic Pro.
 It also has a longer setup time than the Mavic as connecting the controller can be time-consuming.